Yariya/EarnApp-Earning-Monitor/README.md

 4) You're done :)

 ### Remember
-  * This does not use an official API from earnapp so bugs may occur
+  * This does not use an official API from EarnApp so bugs may occur.

 ## Credits
 - [EarnApp](https://earnapp.com/)